Oliss4t/BHT_Store_Sales_Time_Series_Forecasting/report.md

 ![correlation_between_onpromotion_and_sales](./figs/correlation_between_onpromotion_and_sales.png)

-### autocorrelation, how is timeseries correlated to its lags
+### Autocorrelation - How are timeseries correlated to their lags?

 Just as correlation measures the extent of a linear relationship between two variables, autocorrelation measures the linear relationship between lagged values of a time series.
-The lag features means,shifting a time serie forward one step or more than one.
+The lag features means shifting a time series forward one step or more than one.
 So, a lag feature can use in the model to improve it.
 However, how many lag features should be inside the model?
 For understanding that, we can use ACF and PACF.

 Seasonality:
-We see can clearly see a 7 lag period, which corresponds to week.
-That was already expected, but good to have a conformation.
+We see can clearly see a 7 lag period, which corresponds to a weekly periodicity.
+That was already expected, but it is good to have some statistical backing to our idea.

 Stationarity is an important characteristic of time series.
 A time series is said to be stationary if its statistical properties do not change over time.
 In other words, it has constant mean and variance, and covariance is independent of time.
 We can run the Dickey-Fuller statistical test to determine if a time series is stationary or not.
 The Dickey-Fuller tests if a unit root is present.
 As the p value is at 0.089 and bigger than 5%, the process is not stationary.